livioribeiro/selva/docs/controllers.md

 ## Path parameters

-Parameters can be defined in the handlers' path:
+Parameters can be defined in the handler's path:

 ```python
 @controller